robot-perception-group/airship_simulation/README.md

 $ bash catkin_make_with_py3.sh
 $ source devel/setup.bash
 ```
+Note: depends on your virtual environment python3 directory, you might need to modify `catkin_make_with_py3.sh`.

 After compiling with `catkin build` and spawn the gazebo environment, it can be tested with
 ```console